-The intent of the Midtown Urban Core District is to encourage development of a high density urban environment that is a comfortable and interesting place to live, work, walk, recreate and enjoy cultural and entertainment activities.
+The intent of the Midtown Urban Core Overlay District is to encourage development of a high density urban environment that is a comfortable and interesting place to live, work, walk, recreate and enjoy cultural and entertainment activities.
 The overlay district will cover the area devoted to at least a half-dozen diverse districts ranging from residential to manufacturing.
-The district will be "form based" and provide an alternative to the underlying district in terms of both use and development standards and guidelines.
+The district will be "form based" and provide an alternative to the underlying districts in terms of both use and development standards and guidelines.
 Mixed uses will be encouraged and building location and design standards established to promote a pedestrian friendly urban environment.

-Rondout Core Area Zoning
+2. Rondout Core Area Zoning

 The Rondout area is already mostly developed.
 The zoning for this area, in general, reflects the existing uses and development pattern.
 The proposed amendments will revise the RLC District on the east side of Broadway to be more consistent with the RT District on the west side.
-The amended Urban Core Design Guidelines (see item C.2.) will apply to Broadway from Spring Street to the Strand.
+The amended Urban

+Core Design Guidelines (see item C.2.) will apply to Broadway from Spring Street to the Strand.

-Uptown Core Area Zoning
+3. Uptown Core Area Zoning Strategy

-The emphasis in the Stockade area is to preserve and enhance its historic character.
+The heart of the Uptown Core Area is the National Register Stockade District where the emphasis is to preserve and enhance its historic character.
 One additional measure that should be taken to add diversity is the reintroduction of residences as a permitted use, under appropriate conditions.
 Coordination of design and preservation standards will also be pursued.
 South of the Stockade district, consideration should be given to permitting other uses that could expand the diversity and activity in this area, such as neighborhood retail, craft businesses, art and dance studios and restaurants, without competing with the retail core of the district.
-Revisions to the zoning of the Kingston Plaza area will add diversity to the mix of uses, create a denser, more pedestrian friendly environment, establish design features more consistent with the remainder of the Uptown core, and encourage a closer connection with the rest of Uptown.
+Revisions to zoning of the Kingston Plaza area can add diversity to the mix of uses, create a denser, more pedestrian friendly environment, establish design features more consistent with the remainder of the Uptown core, and encourage a closer connection with the rest of Uptown.
+Since the City has been awarded a large grant by New York State to undertake further detailed planning for the Uptown Area, it would be premature to propose specific zoning amendments until that process is completed.